Triumph Trident 800 (2026) – Review

 2026 Triumph Trident 800 - Comfort & Economy

-Comfort, economy and accessibility are where the Trident 800 starts to put some clear air between itself and the Street Triple 765 R in Triumph’s range.
+Comfort, economy and accessibility are where the Trident 800 starts to put some clear air between itself and the Street Triple 765 in Triumph’s range.
 The 810mm seat might be 5mm higher than the Trident 660’s, but it’s 26mm lower than the Street Triple’s, and the bars are wider and higher while the pegs are lower, giving a more relaxed riding position overall.

 A small flyscreen, absent from the Trident 660, helps deflect air over the rider, and while the fuel tank, at 14 litres, is smaller than the Street Triple’s 15-litre unit, the Trident 800 manages significantly better fuel economy, 60.1mpg against 52.8mpg, so its overall range – 185 miles from a full tank – is longer than the Street Triple’s 173-miles.